Heart-pounding music, passionate romance and intimate choreography make Dirty Dancing a timeless movie.

 Ensuring the choreography is right for such a well-loved film must be a challenge.
 Associate choreographer Glenn Wilkinson confirms: “It is a conundrum.
 If you watch the film there really is not that much dancing – we get more of a suggestion of the moves, the feelings.
 When you have got a movie camera, that lens can follow just the upper half of the body and come in close.
 Getting that intensity in what I call a ‘wide-shot’ and keeping the dance momentum on stage is the challenge.”

 Dancers in the show learn their Dirty Dancing vocabulary early on in rehearsals.
 Every move is given a distinctive name, from the “dip” (backbend) and “circular dip” to the “koala” (female dancer airborne, clutched to male dancer’s chest, legs pulled up in a squat position) and even the “koala at a party” (as before but with wild arm movements).

 These signature steps are then put together in tantalising sequences to create all the different numbers in the show.

 James Bennett, who will dance in the Ensemble in the upcoming tour and work as Dance Captain and Swing, said: “It’s all about enthusiasm.
 I need to know everybody’s parts and get that feeling of excitement and teenage attraction out on stage.”

-> Dirty Dancing – The Classic Story On Stage comes to Milton Keynes Theatre from Tuesday 21st October to Saturday 8th November 2014.
+Dirty Dancing comes to Milton Keynes Theatre from Tuesday 21 October to Saturday 8 November 2014.

-This feature about the Dirty Dancing press launch is also published in the print edition of the Milton Keynes Citizen, 13th February 2014 and on the Milton Keynes Citizen website.
+This feature about the Dirty Dancing press launch is also published in the Milton Keynes Citizen.